analisegiobbi3/regex_tutorial/Develop/Regex_Tutorial.md

 ### Bracket Expressions

 Now that we know where our string starts, let's talk about what is in between the brackets.
-Be briefly went over this in the contents section, but we will dive into more details.
+We briefly went over this in the contents section, but we will dive into more details.

-our first section of brackets contains the qualifying characters for the part of an email address before the `@`.
+Our first section of brackets contains the qualifying characters for the part of an email address before the `@`.

 ```
 [a-z0-9_\.-]